B-Timok/SideProjects/pyProjects/sorting_anime/README.md

 # Sorting Algorithms with Pygame

-This project creates a visualization of various sorting algorithms using the Pygame library.
+This project creates an interactive visualization of various sorting algorithms using the Pygame library.

 ## Getting Started